Green Grants Guidelines

 Grants may also explore any combination of the above categories.

-STEP 1: Understand our grant policies and application procedure by thoroughly reviewing this guide.
+STEP 1: Understand grant policies and application procedure by thoroughly reviewing this guide.

-STEP 2: Submit an EOI before your intended proposal submission date (optional).
+STEP 2: Submit an EOI and schedule a consultation before your intended proposal submission date.

 STEP 3: Once you’ve received feedback on your EOI, make the appropriate edits and craft your proposal.
 Further consultation may be available where possible.